itsMahan/Tracker/backend/SETUP.md

 # or venv\Scripts\activate on Windows
 # activate virtual environment
 source venv/bin/activate
+# Note: To exit the virtual environment at any time, just type deactivate
 pip install -r requirements.txt
 # cd into where manage.py file exists
 cd tracker